scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/labs/simple-application.rst

 This lab starts with an introduction to the project.
 Afterward, you’ll create a one-node ScyllaDB cluster with Alternator enabled, and performing some basic operations on it, using Python.

 The goal of Alternator is to provide a fully compatible DynamoDB API, so that users can run their existing applications without any changes.
 It is designed to be compatible with the DynamoDB API, but it is not a drop-in replacement.
-Alternator is deployable wherever a user would want: on-premises, on other public clouds like AWS, Microsoft Azure or Google Cloud Platform.
+Alternator is deployable on-premise or on public clouds like Amazon Web Services, Microsoft Azure or Google Cloud Platform.
 DynamoDB users can keep their same client code unchanged.
 Alternator is written in C++ and is a part of ScyllaDB.

 .. tabs::